Keats/tera2/README.md

 - [x] MAYBE: add a way to add global context to the Tera struct that are passed on every render automatically
 - [ ] Shitload of tests
 - [ ] More fuzzing
+- [ ] Document all the Rust API properly

 Ideas: